 The Best Advice About Editing: Proof EVERYTHING!

-It would stand to reason that ideally, the best editing advice is not to have to edit in the first place.
-For whatever social media channel you plan to post on, the key to an effective and edit-less post is to proof everything thoroughly prior to clicking that “share” button.
-This way you don’t have to worry about the hassle of having to go back in and edit or needing to delete all together and reload.
+It would stand to reason that ideally, the best editing advice is not to have to change in the first place.
+For whatever social media channel you plan on posting to, the key to an effective and edit-less upload is to proof everything thoroughly prior to clicking that “share” button.
+This way, you don’t have to worry about the hassle of having to go back in and change something or delete the entire post and start again.

 Especially if you’re a business or an influencer, this is a huge part of your job after all—getting that brand exposure and doing so in the most professional way possible.
-Having error free posts lends a great deal to your overall credibility.
-Avoid trying to post to Instagram on the fly if at all possible.
+Having an error-free upload lends a great deal to your overall credibility.
+Avoid trying to do things on the fly if at all possible.
 The best posts are done in a composed manner when you’re not feeling rushed to just “get something out there.”
-When you have time to actually reflect upon the photo and words associated and ensure they are something you can be proud of, that is the ideal time to create your caption and upload, to ensure you’re not in a rush.
+When you have time to actually reflect upon the photo and words associated and ensure they are something you can be proud of, your posts should visibly improve.
+Pick the ideal time to create your caption and upload, to ensure you’re not in a rush.

 This may feel a little funny, but you’d be surprised at how much reading the words you’ve typed out loud can help catch errors.
 When reading anything out loud, the way in which it sounds to the ear can be quite different from the way in which the eyes scan it.
-You’re forced to slow down a bit, and in doing so are likely to catch mistakes or other such errors that your eyes may have glossed over.
+You’re forced to slow down a bit and in doing so are likely to catch mistakes or other errors that you might have missed when scanning it.

 By this token, you might want to enlist the assistance of a friend or colleague.
 A second set of eyes never hurts.
-Particularly if this is for a business or is otherwise a fairly important post, allowing someone else to take a look is a smart move.
+Particularly, if this is for a business or is otherwise important to you, allowing someone else to take a look is a smart move.
 Again, that second set of eyes could easily catch a typo that you overlooked.

-You Instagram posts say a lot about you—in some ways you might say they are you.
+Your Instagram uploads say a lot about you—in some ways you might say they are you.
 That being the case, you don’t want the images and words that you put out to the social media world to be fraught with errors and inconsistencies.
-Taking the necessary time before hand to proofread and carefully review the post will help cut down on the number of edits or re-dos that you undertake.
+Taking the necessary time beforehand to proofread and carefully review the caption will help cut down on the number of edits or re-dos that you undertake.
 There are many third party software's which people use these days to edit the pictures & videos that they post on Instagram.
 Adobe Lightroom is one such popular app that provides users with lots of editing opportunities.
 To save up time on editing one can also download Lightroom Instagram Presets to quickly apply the effects to images and upload them.

-And again, even having a friend or co-worker take a look will doubly help to minimize the likelihood that you will have to go back and edit that Instagram post.
+Having a friend or co-worker take a look doubly helps to minimize the likelihood that you have to go back and edit that Instagram post.
 The more thorough you are in this case, the better off you will be!
 This way, you might not need to know how to edit an Instagram post after you’ve posted anymore.